Backyard Science Fun

 When examining the plants, bugs, and flowers in your backyard, you and your child may want to document what you see This can easily be done with a notebook or a camera.
 Your child can record their adventure by using a camera to take pictures.
 You can use the pictures for other science projects and crafts.
 You can turn the photos into memories by using them in a scrapbook or collage project.

-Whether your child plans on exploring your backyard, or they do so without intending to, it is likely that they will be interested in what they see and learn.
-Teaching kids science in your own backyard is just one of the many adventures that you and your child can share outdoors.
+When your child sets out on an adventure in the backyard or nearby woods, it is likely they will discover many interesting new things.
+Teaching kids science in your own backyard is just one of the many ways you can both share the outdoors.
 And it just may be the start of a life-long interest in science.